+'''

-result + [name] #.DRC.X509Cert.[X509Cert].Save path
+result ← [name] #.DRC.X509Cert.[X509Cert].Save path

+'''

-To follow the certificate chain from the current certificate until a root certificate is found and, if possible, updates the DRC.GetProp function's PeerCert property so that the certificate chain is complete:
+To follow the certificate chain from the current certificate until a root certificate is found and, if possible, updates the DRC.
+GetProp function's PeerCert property so that the certificate chain is complete:

+'''

-chain + #.DRC.X509Cert.[X509Cert].CopyCertificateChainFromStore
+chain ← #.DRC.X509Cert.[X509Cert].CopyCertificateChainFromStore

+'''

-- bool is a Boolean indicating whether the certificate has a valid structure: - 0: the certificate does not have a valid structure - 1: the certificate has a valid structure - certs is a vector of certificate instances where each element is of type DRC.X509Cert - result indicates whether the file saved successfully: - 0: the file saved successfully - DEN : the file did not save successfully - name is the name under which to save the file.
+- keys indicates the keys that the certificate has access to (determines how it can be used): - 0: the certificate does not have access to either a public key or a private key; connections will be anonymous - 1: the certificate has access to a public key but not a private key; can be used to authenticate a certificate chain - 2: the certificate has access to both a public key and a private key; can be used for full Conga functionality - certs is a vector of certificate instances where each element is of type DRC.X509Cert - result indicates whether the file saved successfully: - 0: the file saved successfully - □EN: the file did not save successfully - name is the name under which to save the file.
 If not specified, a name is built from the instance's Subject. - path is a character vector specifying the path to the directory in which to save the certificate file.
 It can be fully-qualified or relative to the current working directory. - chain is the number of certificates in the chain (including the calling instance and the root certificate).

-Verify whether john (an instance of the X509Cert class in the Samples namespace) is a structurally valid certificate:
+Identify the keys that john (an instance of the X509Cert class in the Samples namespace) has access to:

-'''

-Samples.john.IsCert

-'''
+''' Samples.john.IsCert